 You may also receive additional payments on top of your regular salary for taking on extra responsibilities.

-Or it might be an extra responsibility attached to your job role, for example, being the head of department.
+You could get a one-off payment for a specific project, for example, creating a timetable, or for taking on extra responsibility attached to your job role, for example, being the head of department.

 Depending on your responsibilities, you could earn up to an extra £16,553.
 Your school will determine how much you receive.